spl1nes/blog/content/solutions/finished/Document_Comparison/20220101_Document_Comparison_en.md

 The Document Comparison application compares texts and highlights the differences making it easy to identify changes.

+The application shows in the left text field the original text and in the right text field the text you want it to compare with.
+After compring the two texts the left side will show the removed text elements marked in red and the right side will show the added text elements marked in green.

 ## Features

 * Compare Word documents (Word 2007 or newer)